 The following is the transcript of a story I told at a fun show last month called the Dog & Pony show.
-I enjoyed regaling the audience (of mostly sympathetic Hollywood aspirants) with the story about the FIRST acting job I ever booked… A job that I thought was a comedy sketch for a late-night chat show (which ended up being a late-night phone sex commercial).
-Without further chit chat, here is that story:
+I enjoyed regaling the audience with the story about the FIRST acting job I ever booked - a job that I THOUGHT was a comedy sketch for a late-night talk show (but that was ACTUALLY a phone sex commercial).

 The audition was in Malibu.
 I drove 40 miles up Pacific Coast Highway to a run-down apartment complex on the beach.
 In any other neighborhood, this building would have been littered with rat poison and shopping carts stolen from Ross Dress for Less.
 In Malibu, this was a $2,000/month villa.